kamax-matrix/mxisd/docs/features/authentication.md

     value: 'http://localhost:8008'
 ```
 `name` must be the hostname of the URL that clients use when connecting to the Homeserver.
+You can use `${server.name}` to auto-populate the `value` using the `server.name` configuration option and avoid duplicating it.
-In case the hostname is the same as your Matrix domain, you can use `${matrix.domain}` to auto-populate the `value`
+In case the hostname is the same as your Matrix domain and `server.name` is not explicitely set in the config, `server.name` will default to
-using the `matrix.domain` configuration option and avoid duplicating it.
+`matrix.domain` and will still probably have the correct value.

 `value` is the base internal URL of the Homeserver, without any `/_matrix/..` or trailing `/`.